-“First wave of Invid fighters is being mopped up, but we have another wave of fighters being launched from a second group of Mollusk Carriers.
-Sensors are picking up a third wave of Carriers moving up to close with us.”
+“First wave of Invid fighters and carriers are being mopped up, but we have another wave of fighters incoming from a second group of Mollusk Carriers.
+Sensors have picked up a third wave of carriers moving to close with us.”

 “Are we in range to engage those carriers yet?”

 “Not yet, Ma’am!
 Two minutes and we’ll be in range to get a target lock.”

 Commodore Lau grimaced, hearing the report while studying her bridge scanner displays, Too long!
 That next wave of fighters will be on us before we can get in range of their carriers.
 I wish we had some of those new Synchro Cannons mounted… they pack a punch and can reach out and touch further.

 Lau knew even though her task force had suffered heavy damage they were now too deeply engaged to withdraw without suffering further crippling losses.